tinalexander/tinalexander.github.io/notes/2025/2025-02-february.md

 > So the mixture was a little different in the U.S. It was in fact quite similar to what we saw in Australia in the last season where we had a mixture of H1 and H3 co circulating throughout the season.
 >
 > So a very similar season to what we saw in the Southern Hemisphere.
+>
+> ...
+>
+> Mike Ryan, WHO [00:39:12]
+>
+> That's something that we've had under intense investigation.
+>
+> And, when you look at the epi it's not the same issue that's occurred previously in southern DR Congo, but there certainly has been a significant event early on, in this situation, in which we had a large clustering of deaths that were mainly focused in young men in a particular village, then there appears to have been an extension of that, but what's clear for the epidemiology is, as the investigation team broadened their case definition, a lot of other issues, like normal background diseases, malaria and others have become mixed up with that.
+>
+> Our current assessment of the situation is that what we have is a fairly limited in time and very limited in geography cluster of unusual deaths.
+It has been proven negative for hemorrhagic fevers.
+Other samples have been taken, a systematic investigation, looking at all the suspect, even the extremely suspect suspect cases, has been done.
+>
+> And there clearly is, based on onset of symptomatology to death, it looks and appears very much more like a toxic type of event, either from a biologic perspective, like a meningitis or from a chemical exposure.
+>
+> And there have been-- there is some indication now from the authorities that there's a very strong level of suspicion of a poisoning event related to the poisoning of a water source, in relation to that specific village.
+So that's under investigation by the appropriate authorities in country.
+>
+> We will continue to investigate.
+Clearly, and it's something that, our press officer here at ECA mentioned to me many times, that we are very concerned about these events until we prove that there's a mixed epidemiology and that many people are dying of malaria and other diseases.
+>
+> And once we establish that it's not some major new earth killing virus, we all lose interest.
+This is a significant set of deaths and disease caused by multiple agents in a vulnerable population.
+Clearly at the center of this, it would appear that we have some kind of poisoning event.
+>
+> We will not stop investigating until we're assured that the risk of that or that the true cause and the absolute cause of what's here is fully investigated.
+And we will stay vigilant again, credit to the authorities in the DR Congo.
+>
+> I think one has to really commend our colleagues who work in DR Congo.
+I mean, they're dealing with the situation in north and south Kivu.
+They're dealing with an explosive impact situation.
+They're dealing with cholera, they're dealing with meningitis, they're dealing with malaria.
+They're dealing with so many other crises about internal displacement of population.
+>
+> And yet the provincial response team were able to get to the field.
+They were able to take samples, not without difficulty logistically, not in any degree of a hundred percent perfection and national response team has-- was deployed to support that team with support from WHO embedded staff, and further samples and further investigation has helped elucidate the calls further.
+>
+> So, what I see here is again our ability collectively to be able to detect and investigate unusual events quickly, is very important.
+And again, this event was reported into the system and reported internationally.
+And again, the transparency of the government of DR Congo for me is very, very impressive.

 ## Alabama's health department on ceftriaxone investigation